• Europes biggest bike selection

 Cradle Pedaling: To stretch your legs and relax your butt, or to have more power e.g. on a climb, you can switch to cradle pedaling and pedal standing up.
 This changes the air resistance for the cyclists behind you.

-1. Know what you are getting into.
+1. Know what you are getting into

-2. Be on time and prepared.
+2. Be on time and prepared

 3. Give hand signals and communicate with the group.

-There is nothing worse than thundering into a pothole at 30km/h out of nowhere.
+Nothing is worse than thundering into a pothole at 30km/h out of nowhere.
 Give hand signals for obstacles ahead such as branches, potholes, broken glass, or even oncoming vehicles.
 If you do not feel safe enough to take your hands off the handlebars, shout a warning to the cyclists behind you, and even if you switch to a saddle ride, a verbal warning is important before you get up in the saddle.

 🙋🏽

-Other abrupt changes should also be communicated to the group, the most important hand signals for this are:
+Other abrupt changes should also be communicated to the group.
+The most important hand signals for this are:

 Flat hand vertically upwards: "Caution".
 Used especially at intersections or junctions and tells others to be ready to brake.